 How Can René Help Teachers and Teaching Parents?

-As a professional teacher, René wrote his books with other teachers in mind.
-Each story is interest-grabbingly brief and packed with thrilling detail.
-They are smooth enough in prose to be read aloud.
-Each can serve as an introduction to a lesson in Science or History or Geography or a theme in Social Studies.
+René wrote his Disaster books with students and teachers in mind.
+Each story has a 'hook' and is brief and packed with detail.
+They are written so they can be read aloud.
+Each story can serve as an intro to a lesson in Science or History or Geography or a theme in Social Studies.

 Want to create an interest in preserving the environment?
 Climate Change?
 Read about Arctic Disasters like the Franklin Expedition or the First Air Crash in Resolute Bay, or the many flood, tsunami or fire disasters in Canadian Disasters books.
 Hurricanes and tornadoes are more commonplace with Global Warming, but Canada's history has many examples of these killers that come with little warning.
 The Walkerton Water tragedy is a sad note in our history of preserving a safe water supply.